Does opening a new credit card hurt your credit?

 Will opening a new credit card hurt my credit scores?

-Keep in mind that hard inquiries usually stay on your credit reports for two years.
-However, they may not have an effect on your scores for that long.
+Hard inquiries usually stay on your credit reports for two years.
+However, they may not affect your scores for that long.
 For example, credit-scoring companies may only consider hard inquiries for up to 12 months.
-But experts don’t advise opening several new credit accounts in a short period of time.

-While opening a new card can negatively impact your credit score in the short term, it may actually benefit your score in the long term as long as you use your card responsibly.
-Take a closer look at some of the benefits of applying for a new credit card:
+While opening a new card can negatively impact your credit scores in the short term, it may actually benefit your scores in the long term as long as you use your card responsibly.
+Take a closer look at some of the benefits of applying for a new credit card.

 Decrease your credit utilization ratio

 When you open a new credit card, your available credit increases.
 This could improve your credit utilization ratio.
 This ratio refers to how much total available credit you’re using, and it’s a factor in calculating your credit scores.
-Experts recommend keeping your credit utilization ratio below 30%.
+The Consumer Financial Protection Bureau (CFPB) recommends keeping your credit utilization ratio below 30%.

 Opening a new credit card could also help you: